Ralph Griffiths: Biography

 In 1748, Griffiths published his most famous pamphlet, "The Expediency and Necessity of Revising and Improving the Public Liturgy.
 Humbly Represented".
 In 1750, together with his brother Fenton, he published John Cleland's scandalous Fanny Hill, or Memoirs of a Woman of Pleasure", which he had bought for £20, but which earned him a reputed £10,000.

+In 1758, Griffiths printed James Ralph’s pamphlet The Case of Authors by Profession or Trade, Stated, an early defence of paid authorship.
+His periodical, The Monthly Review, praised it as a fair account of the difficulties facing professional authors.

 More grounded than her husband, Griffiths' wife largely looked after his financial affairs and was a regular contributor to The Monthly.
 Mrs Griffiths has variously been described as "his literary wife", and "an antiquated female critic".
 However, Griffiths ran into financial difficulties, and c.
 1761 he was forced to sell a one-quarter share of The Monthly due to competition from the rival periodical The Critical Review.